 - The person’s spouse or partner if the relationship is close and continuing.

 - An unpaid carer of the person.

-Note that in New South Wales (unlike some other Australian States) a power of attorney can only be used to make financial decisions and cannot make decisions about health care or medical treatment
+In New South Wales a power of attorney can only be used to make financial decisions and cannot make decisions about health care or medical treatment.

 Information about guardians

-In order for the Enduring Guardian to act:
+In order for an Enduring Guardian to act:

 - The person must ‘be in need of a guardian’ because the person, due to disability, is totally or partially incapable of managing his or her own affairs, and is restricted in major life activities to the extent that the person requires supervision or social habilitation; and

 - The Enduring Guardian document must specifically grant the Enduring Guardian powers to make medical, dental and/or health care decisions.

 Further information about Enduring Guardians is available from the NSW Trustee & Guardian.